HV-AR/React-TodoApp/README.md

 # React-TodoApp
-Todo App built with react
+Todo App built with react!

 Notes-To Do is an application created to simplify the process of taking short notes or creating to do lists in the everyday life of an individual.